Why People Who Love Animals Make Better Partners

 14. They’re usually more comfortable with physical intimacy and vulnerability.

 Caring for animals involves a lot of physical closeness and vulnerability, and this comfort with intimacy often extends to their romantic relationships.
 Animal lovers are typically more at ease with physical affection and emotional openness.
 They’re less likely to shy away from deep conversations or intimate moments.
-This doesn’t mean they’ll spill their guts on the first date, but rather that they understand the importance of both physical and emotional closeness in building a strong relationship.
-It’s like having a partner who’s already fluent in the language of love — both the verbal and non-verbal kinds.
+They won’t spill their guts on the first date, but rather that they understand the importance of both physical and emotional closeness in building a strong relationship.
+It’s like having a partner who’s already fluent in the language of love, both the verbal and non-verbal kinds.